react-redact

 Next steps

-• Redact component — manual redaction with blur, mask, or replace
+• Redact component — manual redaction with blur, mask, replace, or secure

 • RedactAuto — auto-detect and wrap PII in a subtree

-• Provider — global config and keyboard shortcut
+• Provider — global config, keyboard shortcut, screen-share auto-redact

 • Patterns — built-in PII patterns and custom regex